pitt-sci-cmpinf0010/Pandas-Part1/README.md

 ## Office hours

 If you have questions about this week's lab, reading, or lecture, ANY TA for this class can help you with any problems.
-That being said, only email YOUR TA at:

-* Dhruv - dhn11@pitt.edu
-* Rae - rac200@pitt.edu
-* Ben - bdr35@pitt.edu
-* Sean - spb60@pitt.edu

-If you have questions about this week's lab, reading, or lecture, ANY TA for this class can help you with any problems.
-Office hours are:

-* Monday, 2-4
-* Tuesday, 4-5
-* Thursday, 4-5

-Office hours will be held in the same place as last week, the Digital Scholarship Commons in the back of the ground floor of Hillman Library.
+That being said, only email YOUR TA.
+Office hours will be held in the same place as usual.
 If none of these times work for you, please don't hesitate to reach out via email to set up another time.

 ## pandas :panda_face: